-Sedating antihistamines should not be used in children under the age of 2 years for any reason and should not be used in children under 6 years for cough and cold symptoms.
-At any age, the manufacturer's recommended dose should not be exceeded without medical advice, but in some patients, larger doses are necessary to control the skin condition.
+In New Zealand, label statements indicate that sedating antihistamines should not be used in children under the age of 2 years for any reason; they should not be used in children under 6 years for cough and cold symptoms; and they should not be used for insomnia in children under the age of 12 years.
+At any age, the manufacturer's recommended dose should not be exceeded without medical advice.

 Because they are broken down by the liver, those with liver disease are best to take a reduced dose as there will be excessive levels circulating in the blood stream.

 In general, all drugs are best avoided in pregnancy, but there is no data to suggest that antihistamines are harmful to the mother or fetus so they are sometimes prescribed for severe urticaria in pregnant women.
 If a mother is breastfeeding, antihistamines may reduce milk production and could result in drowsiness of the infant, so are best avoided.